5 Miami modern motels in Miami

 4) The Vagabond Hotel

 With its futuristic asymmetry and angularity, The Vagabond was a vision of Miami Modern.
-Designed in 1953 by Robert Swartburg, it was a magnet motel/ lounge for the Rat Pack.
+Designed in 1953 by Robert Swartburg, it was a magnet motel/lounge for the Rat Pack.
 Today it has been thoroughly reinvented and modernized, with a chic pool scene, high-end eatery and more.

-5) Biscayne Inn
+5) The Biscayne Hotel

 Join the community